Mycelium

 Mycelium composite materials are grown by mixing mycelium with agricultural waste, and serve as an excellent biodegradable and sustainable alternative to styrofoam.

-During my summer break, I went to intern at Roha Biotech, a startup that develops mycelium based composite materials for packaging.
+During my summer break, I went to intern at Roha Biotech, a startup that develops mycelium based composite materials for biodegradable packaging.

 I experimented with growing mycelium in thermoformed molds, 3d printing with mycelium, sculpting with mycelium composites, etc.